 Allocation Units

 (a) During the Term of this Settlement, tolls for the 2001 Test Year will be calculated using Allocation Units based on known FT contracts as of April 30, 2001.
-Tolls for the 2002 Test Year will be calculated using Allocation Units based on known FT contracts as of November 1, 2001 and an agreed upon level of anticipated changes in FT contract demand for the prospective Test Year agreed to with the TTF in accordance with Section 18.2.
+Final tolls for the 2002 Test Year will be calculated using Allocation Units based on known FT contracts as of March 1, 2002.

-Any revenue variances arising from the difference between the forecast Allocation Units used to calculate Firm Service tolls and the actual Allocation Units in each Test Year will be recorded in a Flow-Through Deferral Account and applied to the subsequent year’s Net Revenue Requirement.
+Any Firm Service Revenue variances arising from the difference between the forecast Allocation Units used to calculate tolls and the actual Allocation Units in each Test Year will be recorded in a Flow-Through Deferral Account and applied to the subsequent year’s Net Revenue Requirement.

 ARTICLE 5